 Why It Is Urgent

 The chimney crown is the primary barrier preventing water from entering the chimney structure from above.
-It is a horizontal surface exposed to direct rainfall, standing water, ice, and snow load - the worst possible orientation for a masonry element in Illinois.
+It is a horizontal surface exposed to direct rainfall, standing water, ice, and snow load, the worst possible orientation for a masonry element in Northern Illinois.

-Improperly constructed crowns - the ones built from a thin layer of mortar troweled flat across the top - begin failing within 3 to 5 years of construction.
+Improperly constructed crowns, the kind built from a thin layer of mortar troweled flat across the top, begin failing within 3 to 5 years.
 Once a crown cracks, water enters the chimney from above and runs down through the interior of the masonry structure, causing damage all the way to the base.

 Urgency Level: High

 Crown damage is progressive.
 A small crack this year becomes a large crack next year becomes a missing section the year after.
-Crown repair (patching with a flexible, weatherproof sealant) is effective when cracks are minor.
-Crown replacement is required when the damage is extensive.
-Either way, the repair cost is modest compared to the water damage a failed crown permits.
+Crown repair using a flexible, weatherproof elastomeric coating is effective when cracks are surface-level and the crown is structurally sound.
+Crown replacement is required when the damage is extensive, when sections are missing, or when the crown lacks a proper drip edge.

 The Chimney Inspection Checklist for Illinois Homeowners